- Juror Qualification Questionnaire

 Children cannot accompany parents to jury selection.
 There are no facilities to care for children.
 Children cannot accompany parents into the courtroom during questioning.
 Licensed child care providers can be obtained from either online or Child Care Answer at 317-631-4643.

-- Each juror who is requested to report for jury selection but is not chosen to serve as a juror is paid $15.
+- Effective 7/1/2023, each juror who reports for jury selection but is not chosen to serve as a juror is paid $30.

 - All jurors are paid daily mileage to and from their residence.